Microgynon 30

 - sore or painful breasts

-- a change in mood, such as mood swings
+- a change in mood, such as mood swings or depressive moods

 - bleeding or spotting between periods (this usually goes away within a few months)

-Uncommon side effects that affect up to 1% of people of Microgynon include:
+Uncommon side effects of Microgynon that affect up to 1% of people include:

 - water retention

-- vomiting (being sick)
+- vomiting (being sick) and stomach upset

 - migraine

-- a change in libido (sex drive)
+- a decrease in libido (sex drive)

 - breasts getting bigger